-- In initial implementation of the Extended X policy, IUK joins other campuses in honoring the principle that the grade forgiveness policy on the degree granting campus is applicable for each student.
+- In the initial implementation of the Extended X policy, IUK joins other campuses in honoring the principle that the grade forgiveness policy on the degree-granting campus is applicable for each student.

 - This policy does not apply to students enrolled in the Purdue University School of Technology programs.

 The grade R (Deferred Grade) used on the final grade report indicates that the nature of the course is such that the work of the student can be evaluated only after two or more terms.
 The grade R is appropriate in thesis and research courses in which the student's work is evaluated when the thesis or research is completed.
 It may also be used at the end of the first term of a two-term course or a course that overlaps two terms if the course is announced as a Deferred Grade course in the Schedule of Classes.
 The grade R is appropriate only so long as there is work in progress.
 This procedure will assure the approval of the department and the willingness of the students to take both terms of the course before getting a grade.

 At the end of the second term of a Deferred Grade course or when a thesis or research project is complete, the instructor shall submit the student's grade for the last term on the grade sheet for that term and/or send a Removal-of-Deferred-Grade card through the office of the dean of the student's school to the Office of the Registrar.
 If work is interrupted due to extenuating circumstances, a special arrangement between student and instructor must be made on a term-to-term basis.
 If a student drops out of a course before the work is complete, the instructor must assign a regular grade for the course.